InfinityLoop1308/PipePipe/README.md

 This repo is **NOT** the orginal repo of Newpipe, and will **NOT** always keep up with the latest version of the original repo.

 This repo can **NOT** ensure every service is available.
 PeerTube, Bandcamp, SoundCloud and media.ccc.de are not maintained as I don't use them and they are not related to otaku culture.
 Youtube is still maintained, though only significant updates will be merged from upstream.
-For the best user experience browsering Youtube, please check the upstream[NewPipe](https://github.com/TeamNewPipe/NewPipe) or another fork [NewPipe x SponsorBlock](https://github.com/polymorphicshade/NewPipe)
+For the best user experience browsering Youtube, please check the upstream [NewPipe](https://github.com/TeamNewPipe/NewPipe) or another fork [NewPipe x SponsorBlock](https://github.com/polymorphicshade/NewPipe)

 ## My other projects